Paulj1989/paulrjohnson.net/content/posts/2022-02-19-make-more-packages.md

 devtools::document()
 ```

 You can get a look at your documentation by calling _?function_ like you normally would.
-In this case, calling _?check_ returns the documentation for the {nice} check function.
+In this case, calling _?check_ returns the documentation for the **nice** check function.

 ## Testing